top of page

 One concise, benefit-driven sentence that hooks readers immediately.

 You’ve got roughly three to five seconds before a visitor’s attention drifts.
-A powerful headline makes them pause, signals value, and sets the tone for everything that follows.
+A powerful headline captures their interest and signals value.

 • Lead with transformation: Highlight the reader’s outcome.